 A. Bow Types

 Of course, choosing the right bow is the key to a successful bow fishing experience.
 As one of the oldest sports in the world, fishing has also seen the works at its finest.
-Your choice from traditional designs to modern innovation depends on your skill level and what you wish to catch.
+Your choice between traditional designs and modern innovations depends on your skill level and what you wish to achieve.

 1. Compound Bows